 The Learning Excellence Awards span the training, learning and development activities provided by companies – whether in-house, or through professional training/learning organisations.

 The Category list is not overburdened with wordy criteria.
 We believe in not being too prescriptive, preferring you to tell your story in your own way for the judges.
 All we ask is that you use the basic template of headings in your submission document.
 This helps the judges when comparing entries and it helps the marking system by allowing allocations of marks to each sector of a submission to be used consistently.

-The Coronavirus restrictions are having a profound effect on business activities, but key dates under normal circumstances are:
+The Coronavirus restrictions may still have an effect on business activities, but key dates under normal circumstances are:

 June 1: Call for entries opens each year